-♠ Hindu Undivided Family (‘HUF’) is treated as a ‘person’ under section 2(31) of the Income-tax Act, 1961 (herein after referred to as ‘the Act’).
+♠ Hindu Undivided Family (‘HUF’) is treated as a ‘person’ under section 2(31) of the Income-tax Act, 1961 (Act).
 HUF is a separate entity for the purpose of assessment under the Act.

 ♠ Under Hindu Law, an HUF is a family which consists of all persons lineally descended from a common ancestor and includes their wives and unmarried daughters.
 An HUF cannot be created under a contract, it is created automatically in a Hindu Family.

 ♠ Jain and Sikh families even though are not governed by the Hindu Law, but they are treated as HUF under the Act.

 In order to compute the income of an HUF, one has to first ascertain its income under the different heads of income (ignoring incomes exempted under sections 10 to 13A of the Act).
 The following points should be keep in mind while computing income:

 ■ If funds of an HUF are invested in a company or a firm, fees or remuneration received by the member as a director or a partner in the company or firm may be treated as income of the family (if fees or remuneration is earned essentially as a result of investment of funds).

 ■ However, if fees or remuneration is earned for services rendered by the member in his personal capacity, it will be treated as the personal income of the member.

 ■ If any remuneration is paid by the HUF to the karta or any other member for services rendered by him, remuneration is deductible from income of HUF if such payment is genuine and not excessive and paid under a valid and bona fide agreement.

 The following incomes are not taxed as income of HUF:-

 ■ If a member has converted or transferred without adequate consideration his self-acquired property into join family property, income from such property is not taxable in hands of the family.